Optimization with Multi-sourced Information and Unknown Reliability: A Distributionally Robust Approach: Introduction

+We further develop a dynamic trust update mechanism that adjusts source weights over time based on realized performance.
+Drawing inspiration from Bayesian trust learning in human–robot interaction \citep{guo2021modeling, guo2021reverse} and adaptive expert-weighting methods in online learning \citep{herbster1998tracking}, our mechanism evaluates alignment between historical source data and observed realizations to recalibrate trust levels.
+This enables the model to progressively amplify reliable sources while attenuating unreliable ones.

+Building on this adaptive data fusion process, the proposed MR-DRO model minimizes worst-case expected cost over a Wasserstein ambiguity set centered at a trust-weighted empirical distribution.
+By dynamically updating source trust and incorporating heterogeneous data in a fully nonparametric manner, the framework enhances robustness and adaptability in multi-source environments.
+Our numerical experiments later demonstrate that the MR-DRO approach systematically assigns greater influence to reliable sources and achieves improved out-of-sample performance compared with existing methods.

-\subsection{Summary of Contributions}
+\subsection{Summary of contributions}

 The main contributions of this paper are threefold.
-First, we use a distributionally robust approach to optimize decisions under uncertainty where information about the uncertain parameters needs to be obtained from multiple data sources with different reliability.
-We construct the ambiguity set using nonparametric data fusion that incorporates the concept of ``trust'' and derive reformulation to preserve computational tractability.
-Second, we design a trust update process to simulate trust dynamics as additional data become available, using past errors to update trust.
+First, we develop a DRO approach to optimize decisions under uncertainty where information about the uncertain parameters needs to be obtained from multiple data sources that have different levels of reliability.
+We construct the ambiguity set using nonparametric data fusion that incorporates the concept of ``trust'' and derive a convex reformulation that preserves computational tractability.
+Second, we use a trust update process to simulate trust dynamics as additional data become available, using past errors to update trust.
 We introduce the concept of probability dominance to rationalize the existence of information sources with dominant trust.
-Third, through extensive computational experiments on stochastic resource allocation and portfolio optimization problems, we demonstrate the effectiveness of our method and validate the derived theoretical results.
+Third, through extensive computational experiments and numerical testing of instances of resource allocation and portfolio optimization, we demonstrate the effectiveness of our method and validate the derived theoretical results.

-\subsection{Structure of the Paper}
+\subsection{Structure of the paper}

 The remainder of the paper is organized as follows.
-In Section \ref{sec:model}, we use the nonparametric data fusion and formulate the MR-DRO model.
-In Section \ref{sec:reformulation}, we derive tractable reformulations of the MR-DRO model.
-In Section \ref{sec:trust}, we introduce a trust update mechanism to simulate the evolution of trust over time and derive properties of probability dominance.
-In Section \ref{sec:numeric}, we conduct numerical studies using instances of resource allocation and portfolio optimization, to demonstrate the computational efficiency and effectiveness of MR-DRO.
-In Section \ref{sec:conclusion}, we conclude the paper and outline potential directions for future research.
+Section \ref{sec:model} presents the nonparametric data fusion framework and the corresponding MR-DRO model.
+Section \ref{sec:reformulation} develops tractable reformulations of the proposed model.
+Section \ref{sec:trust} introduces the dynamic trust update mechanism, characterizes the evolution of trust across data sources over time, and establishes properties related to probability dominance.
+Section \ref{sec:numeric} reports numerical experiments based on resource allocation and portfolio optimization problems to evaluate the computational efficiency and performance of the MR-DRO approach.
+Finally, Section \ref{sec:conclusion} concludes the paper and discusses directions for future research.